larntz/lemmy-directory/content/community/lemmy.world/dudeism.md

 ---
 title: "dudeism"
 name: "dudeism"
 description: "Hey man, there's a community here!
 If you're into The Big Lebowski, Dudeism, or just wanna learn more about it, why not check out some of the discussions here?
 You can also check out [this Dudeism website](https://dudeism.com/) to learn a lot more.
-We are not NSFW here so please consider that when you post. "
+There's also a [Dudeism discord](https://discord.gg/dudeism) you can join with over 700 members.We are not NSFW here so please consider that when you post. "
 type: community
-date: "2023-06-16 11:07:15"
+date: "2023-06-16 22:57:13"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/dudeism"
 host: lemmy.world
 lastmod: "{[ .Updated }}"
-subscribers: 10
+subscribers: 25
-posts: 3
+posts: 4
-comments: 2
+comments: 4
-weight: 3
+weight: 4
 dau: 0
-wau: 0
+wau: 3
-mau: 0
+mau: 3
 instances:
 - "lemmy_world"
 tags: